App Design to Spark Unexpected Moments of Joy

 Agile Workflow

-with team members in different time-zones and with different strong suits.
+with team members in different time-zones and with different strengths

 After conducting loosely structured research, we would then be able to specify our problem space and begin designing solutions.